Qualifications for Naturopathic Medical Training & Licensing

 Education and License to Practice

 Naturopathic doctors attend a minimum of four years post-baccalaureate training at one of seven accredited North American schools.
-The education is similar to medical doctors in the basic sciences of Anatomy, Physiology and Biochemistry, as well as in basic and specialized diagnostic techniques including physical examination and laboratory testing.
+Their education is similar to medical doctors in the basic sciences of Anatomy, Physiology and Biochemistry.
+Also, it’s similar to medical doctors in basic and specialized diagnostic techniques including physical examination and laboratory testing.

 Naturopathic education differs from MD education in two main areas: philosophy and treatment.
-While naturopathic doctors are trained to do minor surgery and prescribe medications, they are also trained in natural medicine treatment options including diet and nutrition, lifestyle coaching, physical medicine, herbal medicine and homeopathy.
-Such natural medicines support the naturopathic goals of prevention and treating root causes, and may be used to complement the work a patient is already doing with his or her medical doctor.
+In addition, naturopathic doctors perform minor surgery and prescribe medications.
+Also, their training in natural medicine includes treatment options.
+These options include diet and nutrition, lifestyle coaching, physical medicine, herbal medicine and homeopathy.
+Such natural medicines support the naturopathic goals of prevention and treating root causes.
+Furthermore, natural medicines may complement the work a patient is already doing with his or her medical doctor.

 Naturopathic Educational Programs

-To be accepted to a Naturopathic program, students must first complete a bachelor’s degree along with standard pre-medical prerequisites at the undergraduate level, including biology, general and organic chemistry, college mathematics, physics and psychology.
-Then, the following institutions are accredited by the Council on Naturopathic Medical Education.
-Graduates of these programs are eligible to take national licensing exams.
+Acceptance to a Naturopathic program requires students to first complete a bachelor’s degree along with standard pre-medical prerequisites at the undergraduate level.
+These pre-medical prerequisites include biology, general and organic chemistry, college mathematics, physics and psychology.
+Then, the following institutions become accredited by the Council on Naturopathic Medical Education.
+Graduates of these programs may take national licensing exams.

 - National College of Natural Medicine